dawsbot/to-type/readme.md

 # to-type

-> The way typeOf should be
+> The way typeof should be

 <br>